magictype/Poison/README.md

 Poison is a Latin display typeface, belongs to the genre of beauty that is obsessed by the glamour and fame at the cost of being toxic.

 ## Licence
-Poison is licensed under the SIL Open Font License v1.1 (http://scripts.sil.org/OFL).
+Poison is licensed under the [SIL Open Font License v1.1](http://scripts.sil.org/OFL).
 To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/magictype/poison/blob/master/OFL.txt)